Ms Leandra Bias

 Before joining the Politics Department in 2015, I read for an MPhil (distinction) in Russian and East European Studies at St. Antony's, Oxford and a BA in International Relations at the University of Geneva.
-Except for the last year of writing up of my doctoral thesis, my post-graduate studies have been fully-funded by the Berrow Foundation and the Swiss National Science Foundation.
+Five out of my six years of post-graduate studies have been fully-funded by the Berrow Foundation and the Swiss National Science Foundation.
 I have been a visiting fellow at the Institute of Philosophy and Social Theory at the University of Belgrade and at the Department of Comparative Politics at the Russian Presidential Academy of National Economy and Public Administration in St. Petersburg.
-I have also secured funding for upcoming visiting fellowships at the Albert Hirschman Centre for Democracy at the Geneva Graduate Institute as well as at the University of Vienna.
+I have also secured funding for visiting fellowships at the Albert Hirschman Centre for Democracy at the Geneva Graduate Institute as well as at the University of Vienna.

 Teaching specialism, interests and experience